 “Family problems,” Zuko says flatly – not to dismiss Mai’s question, but because it is simply easier to suppress his emotions.
-“I liked biochem, but my Father thought it was a useless study, so he brought me back to try and train me for the business world.
-But Azula was already doing that, and she was so much better than me anyways, and I told him that.
-We’d fight constantly, on and off, until one day I’d finally crossed the line and – “
+“I liked biochem, but my father thought it was a useless study, so he brought me back to try and train me for the business world.
+But Azula was already doing that, and she was so much better than me anyway, and I told him that.
+We’d fight constantly, on and off, until one day I finally crossed the line and – “

 He pauses to catch his breath, obviously not having planned to rant.
 “I was afraid, I guess.
 I’m – I’m sorry.
 I didn’t want to leave you hanging like – like that.”